A new characterization of the holographic entropy cone: Saturation of inequalities and null reductions

 We wish to construct configurations of the second type.
 For two different sets of HRT surfaces to have the same total area requires a very special geometry.
 The only situations we know of where this occurs systematically are those in which the field theory is in Minkowski space (or a conformally flat spacetime), the state is the vacuum, and the regions lie on a common light cone.

 Let $\mathbf{Q}$ be a superbalanced information quantity on $\mathsf{N}$ parties.
 We are \emph{not} assuming at this point that $\QQ$ is an sHIQ.
 We arrange all of the regions appearing in $\mathbf{Q}$ to lie on the future light-cone $L$ of a point $p$ in $d$-dimensional Minkowski space, $L:=\partial I_{\rm bdy}^+(p)$, with one of the regions, say $\XX$, containing $p$, and the others adjoining $\XX$.
 The arrangement must be such that each null ray of $L$ intersects $\XX$ on a single finite interval, and intersects at most one other region, on a single finite interval touching $\XX$; thus, following the ray from $p$, it starts in $\XX$, leaves $\XX$, possibly immediately enters another region, leaves that region, and does not enter any regions again.
 Thus, the null rays of $L$ can be partitioned according to which region other than $\XX$, if any, they intersect.
-We call such a configuration of regions a \emph{light-cone configuration}, and we call the region containing $p$ the \emph{central region}.
-The simplest example of a light-cone configuration can be constructed with three regions in $d=2$; see figure \ref{fig:light-cone-config}, left side.
-With more than three regions, we must go up at least a dimension to construct a suitable configuration, so $d\ge3$; see figure \ref{fig:light-cone-config}, right side.
+We call such a configuration of regions a \emph{light-cone configuration (LCC)}, and the region containing $p$ the \emph{central region}.
+The simplest example of an LCC can be constructed with three regions in $d=2$; see figure \ref{fig:light-cone-config}, left side.
+With more than three regions, we must have $d\ge3$ to construct an LCC; see figure \ref{fig:light-cone-config}, right side.

 It will be convenient for us to embed our Minkowski space conformally in $\R\times S^{d-1}$.
-Then $L$ can be continued until it closes at the point $q$ that is antipodal to $p$ on the $S^{d-1}$ and at a time $\pi R$ later, with $R$ the radius of the $S^{d-1}$; see figure \ref{fig:light-cone-surfaces}.
+Then $L$ can be continued until it closes at the point $q$ that is antipodal to $p$ on the $S^{d-1}$ and at a time $\pi R$ later, with $R$ the radius of the $S^{d-1}$; see figure \ref{fig:light-cone-surfaces} (whose bulk part is described at the end of the next subsection).
 The full light cone $L$ forms a Cauchy slice for the boundary spacetime, with the purifying region $O$ occupying the complement of the regions $A,B,\ldots$ and containing $q$.